a-nap/Ibexplorer/readme.md

 ## Features

-- Supports CSV and TXT files up to 30MB.
+- Supports CSV files up to 30MB.
 - Processes PCIbex results files automatically.
 - Users can select which columns to include in the processed dataset.
 - Allows filtering rows based on a user-provided search phrase.